 Every artist needs a place to call their own for experimentation, critique, and preparation.
-Our studios in PSU’s Art Building and in the South Park Blocks-adjacent Neuberger Hall are clustered in small groups, giving our students the opportunity to interact with their fellow MFAs and faculty in an environment that can either be as public and collaborative or private and studious as they choose.
-The Neuberger Hall studios’ proximity to PSU’s printmaking lab also gives students working in print-based media ample opportunity to experiment.
-And, just as artists never stop working, so too can their workspaces: access to studios is available 24 hours a day year-round in a secured, key-card accessible environment.
+Our studios in PSU’s Art Building are clustered in small groups, giving our students the opportunity to interact with their fellow MFAs and faculty in an environment that can either be as public and collaborative or private and studious as they choose.
+Just as artists never stop working, so too do their workspaces: access to studios is available 24 hours a day year-round in a secured, key-card accessible environment.

 Portland State’s downtown location also makes it close to the city’s premier galleries on both sides of the Willamette River.
 Pearl District galleries are accessibly easily by foot, bike, car, or the Portland Streetcar, and many more galleries are close-by throughout the city.

 Portland has a reputation for being one of the premier cities for the arts in the nation, and the arts community here is thriving, vibrant, and contemporary.
 Since 2002, the Portland Institute of Contemporary Art (PICA) presents the annual Time-Based Art Festival (TBA) attracting world-renowned artists working with performative or video practices each year around the start of the Fall term.
+Converge 45 is an annual multi-day event that showcases international, national, and regional contemporary art that happens during the summer.
 The diverse programing of the Portland Art Museum and Yale Union (YU) is well worth participating in.
 Portland State’s downtown location makes all of these places and more accessible and brings the primary voices in Portland’s arts culture together.